Table of Contents

 A Note on Quality: Look for berries that are uniform in color and free of dust or broken kernels.
 If you’re buying from us, you’re getting grains that have been handled with care and sourced with an eye toward purity.
 We value the work of small family farmers who prioritize the soil as much as the harvest.

-Storage Caution: While wheat berries are hardy, they aren't invincible.
-Moisture is the enemy.
-Always use a clean, dry scoop when reaching into your bulk bin.
-If you live in a very humid climate, consider keeping your "working jar" on the counter and your "bulk stash" in a sealed bucket with an oxygen absorber or in a cool basement.
+Storage Caution: Moisture is the enemy.
+Always use a clean, dry scoop.
+If you live in a very humid climate, consider keeping your "working jar" on the counter and your "bulk stash" in a sealed bucket with an oxygen absorber.

 Foundations for Success

 If you're feeling overwhelmed, don't try all seven recipes this week.
-Here is the path we recommend:
+Here is the path we recommend for first-time users:

 Cooking from scratch doesn't have to be a full-time job.
-It’s about making one good decision at a time and choosing ingredients that do the heavy lifting for you.
 Hard red spring wheat berries are exactly that—a hardworking, nutrient-dense foundation for a healthier kitchen.

 FAQ